Updated August 2022

-In the fast-changing digital era, small businesses grow fast.
+In a fast-changing digital era, small businesses grow fast.
 They disrupt the markets before market leaders have time to react.
 Once large companies miss a chance, it can be too late to get back their market position.

 That’s why, in the constant chase for innovation, big companies are starting to see startups not as a threat, but as an opportunity to collaborate.
 According to recent studies, more than 80 percent of corporations see partnerships with startups as "very important".

 Airbnb and Uber have shown that startups with new business concepts make them threatening to large companies.
 When a startup is launching a new product or service, corporations have to act fast and offer something similar.
 If not, they will risk losing their position in the market.

 In recent years, this has happened to large corporations who have missed their chance and failed.
 In other words, corporations can either team up and work together with startups, or waste their time and money competing with the hope that the startup will fail.

 The positive side of corporate partnerships with startups are obvious.
 The big companies have it all - resources, capital and network connections that a startup would like to have access to.
 Startup founders also get the chance to work alongside people from leading companies in their market.
 Keeping in mind that 9 out of 10 startups fail, the ones that get access to resources of their partner have the best chance of success.

 Seems like the perfect match, as both parties can bring something to the table.
 On the one hand, corporations are receiving partners that help them to innovate, and on the other hand, startups find all kinds of support they need for their business to mature and grow.